kennycason/ninjaturdle_nes/docs/MCC1.md

 to show that you can nest one banked call inside another…up to 10 deep.

-And we see that both “BANK1” and “BANK2” printed, so both of those worked.
+And we see that both "BANK1" and "BANK2" printed, so both of those worked.

-Next we see that this banked_call() can’t take any extra arguments, so you would have to pass arguments with global variables…I called them arg1 and arg2.
+Next we see that this banked_call() can't take any extra arguments, so you would have to pass arguments with global variables…I called them arg1 and arg2.

-arg1 = ‘G’; // must pass arguments with globals
+arg1 = 'G'; // must pass arguments with globals
-arg2 = ‘4’;
+arg2 = '4';
 banked_call(BANK_3, function_bank3);

-function_bank3() prints “BANK3” and “G4”, so we know that worked.
+function_bank3() prints "BANK3" and "G4", so we know that worked.
 Passing arguments by global is error prone, so be careful.

 Skipping to banked_call(BANK_5, function_bank5);

 function_bank5() also calls function_2_bank5() which is also in the same bank.
 You would use standard function calls for that, and not banked_call().
-It printed “BANK5” and “ALSO THIS” so we know it worked alright.
-Use regular functions if it’s in the same bank.
+It printed "BANK5" and "ALSO THIS" so we know it worked alright.
+Use regular functions if it's in the same bank.

 Finally, banked_call(BANK_6, function_bank6); reads 2 bytes from the WRAM at $6000-7FFF.
 Just to have an example of it working.
 In the .cfg file I stated that there is a BSS segment there called XRAM.
 At the top of this .c file I declared a large array wram_array[] of 0x2000 bytes.
 You can read and write to it as needed.

-It printed “BANK6” and “AC” (our test values) correctly.
+It printed "BANK6" and "AC" (our test values) correctly.

 Once we return to the main() function, we know we are in the fixed bank.
 Without using banked_call() we could swap a bank in place using set_prg_bank().
 We could do that to read data in bank… like, for example, level data.
 You just read from it normally, as if that bank was always there.

 I recommend you never use set_prg_bank() and then jumping to it without using banked_call().
-The bank isn’t saved to the internal bank variable.
+The bank isn't saved to the internal bank variable.
 If an NMI is triggered, the nmi code swaps the music code in place and then uses the internal bank variable to reset the swapped bank before returning… and that would be the wrong bank, and it would crash.
 Actually, this scenario might work without crashing.
 But I still recommend using the banked_call().

 There is an infinite loop next, that reads the controller, and processes each button press.